EPFL-VILAB/omnidata/omnidata_tools/torch/README.md

 ```

 ## Pretrained Models
-The depth and surface normal estimation networks were state-of-the-art when trained them.
 Here is an [online demo](https://omnidata.vision/demo/) where you can upload your own images (1 per CAPTCHA).

-#### Network Architecture
+### Network Architecture
+- **Version 2 models** _(stronger than V1)_ **[March 2022]**: <br> These are DPT architectures trained on more data using both [3D Data Augmentations](https://3dcommoncorruptions.epfl.ch/) and [Cross-Task Consistency](https://consistency.epfl.ch/).
+Here's the list of updates in Version 2 models:
+  - **Monocular Depth Estimation:**
+    - [Habitat-Matterport 3D Dataset (HM3D)](https://aihabitat.org/datasets/hm3d/) and 5 [MiDaS](https://github.com/isl-org/MiDaS) dataset components (RedWebDataset, HRWSIDataset, MegaDepthDataset, TartanAirDataset, BlendedMVS) are added to the training data.
+    - 1 week of training with 2D and [3D data augmentations](https://3dcommoncorruptions.epfl.ch/) and 1 week of training with [cross-task consistency](https://consistency.epfl.ch/) on 4xV100.
+  - **Monocular Surface Normal Estimation:**
+    - New model is based on DPT architecture.
+    - Habitat-Matterport 3D Dataset (HM3D) is added to the training data.
+    - 1 week of training with 2D and [3D data augmentations](https://3dcommoncorruptions.epfl.ch/) and 1 week of training with [cross-task consistency](https://consistency.epfl.ch/) on 4xV100.

+- Version 1 Models
+  - **Monocular Depth Estimation:**
-The depth networks have DPT-based architectures (similar to [MiDaS v3.0](https://github.com/isl-org/MiDaS)) and are trained with scale- and shift-invariant loss and scale-invariant gradient matching term introduced in [MiDaS](https://arxiv.org/pdf/1907.01341v3.pdf), and also [virtual normal loss](https://openaccess.thecvf.com/content_ICCV_2019/papers/Yin_Enforcing_Geometric_Constraints_of_Virtual_Normal_for_Depth_Prediction_ICCV_2019_paper.pdf).
-You can see a public implementation of the MiDaS loss [here](#midas-implementation).
+    - have DPT-based architectures (similar to [MiDaS v3.0](https://github.com/isl-org/MiDaS)) and are trained with scale- and shift-invariant loss and scale-invariant gradient matching term introduced in [MiDaS](https://arxiv.org/pdf/1907.01341v3.pdf), and also [virtual normal loss](https://openaccess.thecvf.com/content_ICCV_2019/papers/Yin_Enforcing_Geometric_Constraints_of_Virtual_Normal_for_Depth_Prediction_ICCV_2019_paper.pdf).
+We're making our implementation available [here](#midas-implementation), since there is currently no other public implementation.
 We provide 2 pretrained depth models for both DPT-hybrid and DPT-large architectures with input resolution 384.
+  - **Monocular Surface Normal Estimation:**

-The surface normal network is based on the [UNet](https://arxiv.org/pdf/1505.04597.pdf) architecture (6 down/6 up).
+    - The surface normal network is based on the [UNet](https://arxiv.org/pdf/1505.04597.pdf) architecture (6 down/6 up).
 It is trained with both angular and L1 loss and input resolutions between 256 and 512.

 #### Download pretrained models
 ```bash